muttasif/Assignment_8_CS3650/README.md

 This is the starter code for [Assignment 8](https://course.ccs.neu.edu/cs3650sp22/a08.html).

+# Please use the following command before using the make command "find . -exec touch {} \;"

 The [Makefile](Makefile) contains the following targets:

 - `make all` - compile `msort` and `tmsort`